Ethan Minsker: Films

 Self Medicated (2014) is a documentary film about art, artists, and their struggles to stay happy.
 It documents the history of the Antagonist Movement and the artists involved.

 Man In Camo: The Art and Artist (2018) takes a close look at the life of Ethan Minsker and his drive to create and crusade the making of art.
 Through the lens of old photographs and films, Minsker leads viewers on a journey through the hurdles that once held him back, from dyslexia to the violence of 1980s Washington D.C.
-It was these hurdles that forged his love of film and art, and his work now spans across three decades.
+It was these hurdles that forged his love of film and art, and his work now spans over three decades.
 Man In Camo brings forth not just the love of art, but the reasons for making it in the first place.

 Books

 Minsker has published several books starting with Rich Boy Cries For Momma, which was featured in the art show "I Bleed Black" at the Marianne Boesky Gallery.
 Barstool Prophets followed in 2011 and is a fictional memoir.